Peter Mettler: Career

 Mettler's 2012 film The End of Time drew upon the associative, essayistic techniques that defined both Picture of Light and Gambling, Gods and LSD as a means of exploring the elusive nature of time through science, art, history, anecdote and interview, and various ontologies and beliefs.
 Mettler visits numerous locales, such as CERN's Large Hadron Collider in Geneva, the site of the Detroit workshop where Henry Ford invented the Model-T, the home of a Hawaiian hermit untroubled by encroaching lava, and a Hindu funeral held near the alleged site of the Buddha's enlightenment.
-The End of Time, writes critic Adam Nayman, "exists in the twilight zone that is home to much of the best non-fiction filmmaking: at once rousing and sobering, baffling and precise, epic and intimate."
+The End of Time, writes critic Adam Nayman, "exists in the twilight zone that is home to much of the best non-fiction filmmaking: at once rousing and sobering, baffling and precise, epic and intimate"."
 The film's final stop is Mettler's childhood home, where he visits his mother, then in her eighties, to ask about her sense of time's passage.
 Time is there to enjoy everything you possibly can, she says.
 “Is that the right answer?”
 Mettler closes the film on a note of ambiguity.
-"Like the scientists with whom and about whom he makes his films," writes scholar Jerry White in Of This Place and Elsewhere, "and like the philosophers who seem to be his constant companions, [Mettler] is always open to the wonder of an unpredictable result."
+"Like the scientists with whom and about whom he makes his films", writes scholar Jerry White in Of This Place and Elsewhere, "and like the philosophers who seem to be his constant companions, he is always open to the wonder of an unpredictable result".

 Following The End of Time, Mettler served as cinematographer on Broken Land (2014), a documentary about life and migration along the Mexico-U.S. border, co-directed by Stéphanie Barbey and Luc Peter.